trolog5369/trolog5369/README.md

 I am committed to **continuous learning, building practical skills, and documenting my progress** here on GitHub.

-Outside of tech, I enjoy **watching anime, writing poetry and scripts, playing piano and guitar, and exploring new places**, which fuel creativity, curiosity, and perspective.
+Outside of tech, I enjoy **watching anime,music, and exploring new places**, which fuel creativity, curiosity, and perspective.

 ---